apigeekdemos/apigee-s1p-labs/Lab 3 - Proxy a CF app using Edge Microgateway (Microgateway-Coresident plan)/README.md

 ```

-### Step 8: Deploy Manually the API Proxy to the environment
+### Step 8: Verify the API Proxy has been Deployed to the environment

 Verify that proxy with proxy name edgemicro_{APP_NAME.PCF_DOMAIN} create in Edge has been deployed successfuly on the corresponding environment through [https://apigee.com/edge](https://apigee.com/edge).
 Remember to use Apigee username and password provided by instructor.